 Reducing hazardous ACGME-regulated work hour maximums and supporting OSHA’s reclassification of house staff as employees to ensure independent oversight of their occupational safety are arguably the leading drivers of preventable occupational injury that are most amenable to systematic, specific, actionable, feasible, and meaningful change.
 They are rights to their own end and ones that affect patient safety and public health, making urgent reform no less than an ethical imperative.

-Arielle Gerard is a preventive medicine resident.
+Arielle Gerard is a preventive medicine physician and addiction medicine fellow.